 - Stamp Endorsement Requirements

-- A person 17 years of age or older must possess a migratory game bird stamp endorsement receipt to hunt any migratory game bird in this state.
+- A person 17 years of age or older must possess a state waterfowl stamp endorsement receipt to hunt waterfowl in this state.
 Federal law also requires waterfowl hunters 16 years of age and over to have a Federal Migratory Bird Hunting and Conservation Stamp (commonly called a Duck Stamp; available at most post offices and TPWD offices).

 - Harvest Information Program Requirements

 - The Harvest Information Program (HIP) is a federally mandated program to improve information about the harvest of all migratory game birds.
 Anyone who purchases a hunting license or any migratory bird hunting stamp endorsements will be asked a few simple questions about their migratory bird hunting activities.
-For additional information about HIP, you may consult the TPWD Outdoor Annual, the Web page for H I P or call (512) 389-4505.
+For additional information about HIP, you may consult the TPWD Outdoor Annual, the TPWD Web site or call (512) 389-4505.

 - Licenses, permits and stamp endorsement receipts (or replacements if

 they are lost or stolen) are available at TPWD offices, many sporting goods

 stores, bait shops and other retailers, or by calling 1-800-TX-LIC-4-U.